 I get a lot of reader questions that go something like this: “I live on a remote island off the west coast of Ireland.
 I really want to do a home exchange to Wichita Kansas.
-Can you tell me which home exchange network I should join to find someone in Kansas who will want to come to my lovely island home?”
-OK in reality usually the locations of both the home and the desired vacation are far more common, but the point remains: this is a very specific question.
+Can you tell me what is the best home exchange network to join to find someone in Kansas who will want to come to my lovely island home?”
+OK in reality usually the locations of both the home and the desired vacation are far more common.
+But the point remains: this is a very specific question.
 And there is no easy answer.
 But don’t worry, I’m going to teach you how to answer this question for yourself.

 Start with my spreadsheet of all home exchange networks.
 It can be found here.
 When you open it up you’ll see something like this:

 That little funnel icon on the top left is your friend!
 Use it to filter out networks that don’t match your needs.
 Once you start a new filter you will also see funnels next to each column header.
 You can click on these to further filter and sort the table.

 I suggest starting with the first two columns, Category and Specialty.
 Under Category there are three options: General, Location and Specialty.
 And under Specialty there are more details for each of these categories.
 Category is self-defined by the network.
 The Specialty column gives the details about networks that are specifically focused on one geographic area or one special interest group of people.

 Many networks don’t claim to have a specific focus, and so they are listed in the General category.
 But some of these have the vast majority of their members in one region.
 In this case you will find the location of concentration in the Specialty column.
 So if you are just looking for a specific region, for instance Australia, start with column B and filter on your geography of interest.
 This will show you the networks that focus their operations on Australia as well as the ones that have most of their members in Australia.